raghav-misra/wtaaf/README.md

 ## food for thought

 since the state is raw js objects, you can do all the magic you want with it.
-- e.g., if you're using it on the frontend, pass in a vue `reactive` and then you have global state and reactivity across the whole frontend!
+- e.g., if you're using it on the frontend, pass in a vue `reactive` and then you have global state and reactivity across the whole frontend! (actually you could do this anywhere with `@vue/reactivity`)
 - since everything except the builder functions is raw js, add human in the loop and other things very trivially using your own state!

 ## spec

 stateful agent loops